batoul-ibraheem/batoul-ibraheem/README.md

 ### 📮 Get in Touch

+I'm always open to discussing new projects, creative ideas, or collaboration opportunities.
 Let's connect!
-I'm always open to discussing new projects, creative ideas, or opportunities.

 <p align="center">
 <a href="https://www.linkedin.com/in/batoul-ibraheem/" target="_blank">